Bronze corydoras: In the aquarium

 Bronze corydoras are likely the most popular Corydoradini species.
 It is annually bred and shipped in large quantities all over the world.
 It is easily bred and is produced in commercial quantities in the United States, Europe, and Singapore.
 Most of the available fish are therefore captive-bred strains.
 Wild imports are reported to be less easy to breed.

 They are a hardy and useful aquarium fish despite having a coloration that is by no means striking or unusual.
 Many aquarists are fascinated by the habits of these fish.
-They ceaselessly comb the bottom of the aquarium for food and therefore disturb it slightly, sending up detritus and waste material that has settled loosely on the bottom.
+They ceaselessly comb the bottom of the aquarium for food and therefore disturb it slightly, sending up detritus and waste material that has settled loosely on the bottom; and occasionally darting to the surface to get air.
 They prefer being kept in groups of 5 or more, being sociable fish and are ideal fish for a community tank.
 Other Corydoras species can be placed in the same aquarium, and despite the strong resemblance many species bear to one another, each one tends to school with only their own kind.

 Osteogaster aenea is not particular about the composition of the water.
 Adequate conditions are a temperature range of 20 to 28 C, pH of 6.0–8.0, and hardness of 2–30 DGH.
+Bronze corydoras can tolerate a larger range of GH hardness compared to other species of corydora, if the overall water quality is clean.
 The water should have no salt added to it.
 A fairly dense growth of plants with a number of possible hiding places is greatly appreciated.
 Corys are easy to feed; they are omnivores and can eat a wide variety of flake and pelleted food, as well as many live and frozen foods.

 When properly cared for, bronze corydoras are considered fairly easy to breed.
 After the breeding process, the female glues the eggs to her chosen surface, using her pelvic fins to deposit them.
 After several acts of spawning, which span a total of two to three hours, one female will have produced up to 200 eggs.
 Frequently, a female will spawn with two males, as one male cannot always sufficiently fertilize all the eggs.
 Once deposited, the eggs gradually grow darker in color over the course of around 3-7 days.
 When they are fully developed, they will turn dark brown and hatch.
 The newly hatched fry will generally keep to the bottom of the tank, feeding on detritus and any small food they find.
 The parents may spawn again within two to three weeks.